 Massiel will add videos to teach you how to keyword sign for the eBook ‘Waiting for Daddy: Rose’s story‘ on this page.

-This week we learn new signs in our Key Signing Story.
-The word for house is different to home.
+Part 2 – Waiting for Daddy pages 6-9 The word for house is different to home.
 With “house” you outline the structure.
 I’m using the variation sign for house you’ll find in Signbank.